THE REALITY BEHIND (SOME) AUDITIONS

 LEARN LINES TODAY.
 TAPE AUDITION TOMORROW.

-It was early Saturday morning and the audition was due Monday morning at 10 a.m.
-This meant learn it that day and tape it the next day, Otherwise, school would have to be missed Monday morning and we didn't want to miss school Monday morning!
-We already missed enough school for auditions and filming.
+It was early Saturday morning and the audition was due Monday morning at 10 a.m.!
+This would mean...learn script that day and tape it the next day, Otherwise, school would have to be missed Monday morning and we didn't want to miss school.
+We already missed enough.

 We had several hours of dance rehearsal that day to work around, too.
 The Spring show/recital was coming up and the last rehearsals are most important.